-Ransomware is malicious software created to encrypt essential information and deny users from accessing computer systems.
+Ransomware is malicious software that encrypts essential information and denies users from accessing computer systems.
 Hackers use ransomware attacks to blackmail victims into paying a certain amount of money to get the decryption code.
 Generally, criminals demand ransom in cryptocurrencies.
 If victim delays or fails to pay, their sensitive information will be deleted or sold in dark web forums.

 Ransomware attacks result in grave consequences for the affected victims, such as lost business opportunities, network and system downtime, loss of critical information, and destroyed reputation.
 Ransomware attacks are among the most common types of malware attacks.
 There were more than 304 million attacks recorded globally in 202.
 The average cost of a ransomware attack on a business Is $133,000.
 Security analysts indicate that in 2021, ransomware attacks against businesses occur every 11 seconds—the global cost associated with recovery exceeding $20 billion.

 Computer viruses consist of malware designed to modify software programs by inserting malicious codes into an infected computer.
-Self-replication across a network is a common attribute associated with virus attacks—successful virus replication results in higher infection rates in the computer system connected to the infected network.
+Virus attacks usually use self-replication across a network.
+Successful virus replication results in higher infection rates in the computer system connected to the infected network.

 Cybercriminals create computer viruses for various reasons.
 The top ones are sabotaging a network to deny essential services to an organization, monetary gains, and proving that a protected IT environment is hackable.
-Attackers leverage newer technologies to develop and execute more advanced computer virus attacks, with statistics showing that at least 6,000 new viruses are created each month.
+Attackers leverage newer technologies to develop and execute more advanced computer virus attacks.
+Statistics show that at least 6,000 new viruses are created each month.

 3. Adware Attacks

-Adware attacks are not necessarily used for criminal reasons.
-They are a form of malware attacks that put constant advertisements on the web browser of an infected computer.
-Adware programs are often harmless since a perpetrator intends to advertise services or products without a victim’s consent.
+Adware attacks are a form of malware attacks that put constant advertisements on the web browser of an infected computer.
+These programs are often harmless since a perpetrator intends to advertise services or products without a victim’s consent.

 Based on their nature, adware attacks can be highly annoying since they pop up at any time when a user is accessing internet services.
 Adware attacks typically distinguish themselves as legitimate programs or piggyback on other running programs to trick users into clicking and installing them.
 Adware attacks remain to be highly profitable since they generate revenue automatically once a user clicks them.
 In 2020, some 1,841,164 people were victims of adware attacks.

 Almost every internet user has encountered the following message or something similar when accessing the internet; ‘Your device is running low on memory because of malware infection.
 Click here now to clean it using antivirus’.
 However, clicking the advertising banners usually downloads malware or links to a malware-infested website.
-These attacks are referred to as malvertising attacks and resemble adware attacks.
+Malvertising attacks resemble adware attacks.